ppy/osu-wiki/news/2026/2026-05-02-the-gates-open-for-the-lazer-grand-arena-2026.md

 ---
 layout: post
-title: "The Gates Open for the Lazer Grand Arena 2026"
+title: The Gates Open for the Lazer Grand Arena 2026
 date: 2026-05-02 20:00:00 +0000
 series: world_cups
 ---